Many children and adults want to see clearly but would like a viable alternative to prescription glasses, contact lenses, and LASIK.

 iSee Ortho-K Cost?

 Keep in mind that the final cost of treatment can vary based on the complexity of your prescription.
 We'll provide full pricing details during your free consultation.
+Payment plans are also available (on approved credit).

 Covered by Insurance?